13 Dog-Friendly Beaches in Florida

 Worried you'll get all the way to Florida only to find your dog won't be allowed to frolic in the waves or run along the sand?
 Don't!
 We've done the research to find pet-friendly beaches your dog will love as much as you do.

-Choose one of the fantastic strands on our list of the best dog-friendly beaches in Florida and get ready for a fab vacay.
+Choose one of these best dog-friendly beaches in Florida and get ready for a fab vacay.
 Ready, set, fetch!

-1. Fort de Soto Park Paw Playground (Off-Leash)
+1. Fort de Soto Park Paw Playground, St. Petersburg (Off-Leash)

 It's clear that Fort de Soto Park loves dogs.
 From freshwater hoses for showering to doggie water fountains to 300 yards of soft, sandy beach, your four-legged pal won't want to leave the Paw Playground.
 Did we mention that they are free to be off-leash in all of these areas?